certbot/certbot/certbot/docs/using.rst

 Renewing certificates
 ---------------------

-.. note:: Let's Encrypt CA issues short-lived certificates (90 days).
-Make sure you renew the certificates at least once in 3 months.

 .. seealso:: Most Certbot installations come with automatic renewal out of the box.
 See `Automated Renewals`_ for more details.